Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches

 In gravity driven flows, the occurrence of avalanches has been found to depend on particle softness \cite{harth2020intermittent}.
 Spontaneous avalanches occur only if the particles are sufficiently soft to enable intermittent outflow conditions.
 To understand the avalanche frequencies as a function of the rigid fractions in our mixed systems, we quantify the number of temporary clogs at every $\phi_r$, where a temporary clog has a waiting time $\Delta t >\Delta t_c$.
 However, any clogs or arches present at the end of a trial are considered to be permanent clogs, and should be excluded from this analysis.
 Thus the upper limit on $\Delta t$ is written as $\infty$.
 The probability of temporary clogs or, equivalently, the probability of avalanches can be calculated from the following:

 The denominator $N_t(\Delta t)$ represents all time intervals $\Delta t$ between consecutive falling particles.
 The numerator represents the number of those time intervals that is greater than 125 ms, while excluding clogs present at the end of a trial.
 As such, the avalanche probability $P(\Delta t_c < \Delta t < \infty)$ represents the fraction of consecutive falling particles which have waited longer than 125 ms after the previous particle fell.

-The results for $P(\Delta t_c < \Delta t < \infty)$ are shown in Fig. 4 for the specific particle size $w/d=2.33$, where the number of events are sufficient to see variations.
+Table \ref{table:1} indicates the statistics used to calculate $P(\Delta t_c < \Delta t < \infty)$ for every particle size.
+That is, for each size ratio $w/d$, $N_t(\Delta t)$ indicates the total number of time lapses between the consecutive particle exits, and $N(\Delta t_c<\Delta t<\infty)$ the number of time lapses longer than $\Delta t_c$, the threshold that defines a pause in the flow.
+The results of $P(\Delta t_c < \Delta t < \infty)$ are shown in Fig. \ref{figs:4} for the specific particle size $w/d=2.33$, where the number of events are sufficient to see the behavior variations.
 The avalanche probability decreases as $\phi_r$ increases.
 The apparent non-monotonic behavior at $\phi_r=1$ can be explained by the analysis protocol.
 The tracking algorithm can fail to track the fastest-falling rigid particles and therefore $N_t(\Delta t)$ is slightly underestimated, which results in a minor growth of $P$ at $\phi_r=1$.